jsiembida/bucky3/PROTOCOL.md

 * `tag value` is an arbitrary categorisation
 * `newline` is a literal newline

+For `value`, bucky3 accepts floats.
+Some StatsD implementations limit `value`s to integers, but we believe that only encourages users to come up with their own scaling factors to work around the limitation.

 A message can contain zero or more tags, but usually you want to provide at least one to assign the measurement context.

 The tags are commonly used for grouping when viewing the generated time-series graphs, as well as for specifying alert rules.

+Note: timer (`ms`) and histogram (`h`) are aliases for one another, and are indeed treated as identical payloads.
+This follows a design decision from DogStatsD, but also allows bucky3 to consume both "vanilla" StatsD and DogStatsD message formats.
+For clients it still makes sense to expose both message types separately.
+If for nothing else, reducing the amount of confusion in code reviews and refactors.

+Note: bucky3 supports both '=' and ':' as tag/value separator, but for
+clarity we recommend sticking with '='.

 ### Examples